AckerlyXu/heima/articles/application-gateway/application-gateway-create-gateway-portal.md

 To create an application gateway, complete the steps that follow.
 Application gateway requires its own subnet.
 When creating a virtual network, ensure that you leave enough address space to have multiple subnets.
 Once you deploy an application gateway to a subnet, only additional application gateways are able to be added to the subnet.

 1. Log in to the [Azure portal preview](https://portal.azure.cn).
-If you don't already have an account, you can sign up for a [free one-month trial](https://azure.microsoft.com/free)
+If you don't already have an account, you can sign up for a [one-month trial](https://www.azure.cn/pricing/1rmb-trial)
 1. In the Favorites pane of the portal, click **New**
 1. In the **New** blade, click **Networking**.
 In the **Networking** blade, click **Application Gateway**, as shown in the following image: